 (b) a statement of revenue and expenditure; and

 (c) a statement of all moneys received and paid out by the foundation during that fiscal year.

-(a) in connection with the administration of this Act or when required to do so by any other Act of the Legislature;
+(a) in connection with the administration of this Act or when required or authorized to do so by any other Act of the Legislature;

 (b) upon the written request or with the written approval of the individual to whom the information relates or the individual's legal representative;

 (c) when there is imminent danger to the individual to whom the information relates or to any other person; or

 (d) when required to do so by a court of competent jurisdiction.